 Your forms are one of the most important elements on your website, both for your users and the company.
 At their best, forms interact with visitors and are user-friendly.
 A good form encourages visitors to fill them out for feedback, subscriptions, bookings, and registration.

 At their worst, forms are clunky, hard to navigate, and detract from the overall feel of your page.
-How do we create intuitive and efficient website forms, and how do they drive business value?

 Taking Cues from Google